bmattblake/Cypher-Keylogger/README.md

 This is a basic keylogger.
 It captures keystrokes and records them locally in a file ```keylogs.txt```.

 After a certain number of keystrokes (specified by the attacker), the script will email ```keylogs.txt``` to a specified email address.
+Duwe to Google's security features, the sender email address cnnot be a gmail account.

 Additionally, immediately after the keylogger is stopped, the script will email ```keylogs.txt``` to a specified email address.